mediaev/creativeportscatalogue/content/chapters/tool_2.md

 Participants of Pitching at the physical event Better Baltic Sea 2019 gained a greater understanding of existing possibilities for transnational cooperation and financing, e.g. the Accelerace Acceleration Program, by meeting and visiting different CCI incubators and support organisations.
 This, however, was very difficult to include to the same degree in the 2020 digital programme as physical visits to incubators and support organisations were not possible.
 The networking dimension of events like this is especially difficult to maintain in a digital environment.

 As a final note, it’s relevant to point out that it was a great achievement of the organisers to create events that played into all the defined goals for Creative Ports tools as well as working actively with a sustainability focus and the UN Sustainable Development Goals.

-[^1]: Since there are various definitions of Cultural and Creative Industries, the project followed an inclusive and pragmatic approach and covered multiple CCI sub-sectors such as film, design, gaming and music industries.